-AHFA has established a housing priority in order to achieve a balanced distribution of Housing Credits and HOME funds throughout the state in terms of geographical regions, counties, urban, and rural areas.
-AHFA will achieve this priority by allocating Housing Credits and HOME funds, generally to only one project per county.
-This allocation methodology, used over time, has helped to ensure that counties and cities across the state have received a share of AHFA allocation of funds proportionate to their respective populations.
+AHFA has established a housing priority in order to achieve a balanced distribution of Housing Credits and HOME Funds throughout the State in terms of geographical regions, counties, urban, and rural areas.
+AHFA will achieve this priority by allocating Housing Credits and HOME Funds generally to only one project per county.
+This allocation methodology, used over time, has helped to ensure that counties and cities across the State have received a share of AHFA allocation of funds proportionate to their respective populations.

-Please note that applicants applying for Housing Credits combined with HOME funds are for new construction projects only, therefore the rehabilitation points described in this Point Scoring System are not applicable.
+Please note that applicants may apply for Housing Credits combined with HOME Funds only for new construction projects, which are not eligible for the rehabilitation points described in this Point Scoring System.